2 Things to Consider When Hiring a Personal Trainer

 Additionally, is the progression related to your goals?
 Or are they simply getting you to lift heavier, faster, or more intense?

 Make sure your trainer understands your specific needs, not just a workout that makes you sweat.
-That the training is directly related to your goals and is geared for significant, measurable results.
+The training is directly related to your goals and is geared toward significant, measurable results.

 Education